 The PPACA extended the eligible age limit of children to age 26.
 A child is defined as an eligible biological, adopted, or step-child for the purposes of PPACA.
-Employees may enroll their adult dependent children during the 2012-2013 Open Enrollment period.
-Enrollment elections made during the 2012-2013 Open Enrollment period will be effective on July 1, 2012.

-The PPACA requires health plans to change eligibility criteria for adult children in the following ways:
+PPACA required health plans to change eligibility criteria for adult children in the following ways: